nfcentral/nf/README.md

 You can also add system deoendencies needed to either for your app or for python libs you are uisng.

-    dependencies            # dependencis needed at runtime for all images dependencies_build      # dependencies needed only at build time for all images dependencies_dev        # dependencis needed at runtime for dev images dependencies_dev_build  # dependencies needed only at build time for all images
+    dependencies            # dependencies needed at runtime for all images dependencies_build      # dependencies needed only at build time for all images dependencies_dev        # dependencies needed at runtime for dev images dependencies_dev_build  # dependencies needed only at build time for all images